Ob.i LAB: Creativity at the Heart of the Montpellier-Sète University Institute of Technology

 Hugo Pietri, 19, a sophomore in the DUT program in Physical Measurements

-“I’m currently in my second year of a DUT program in physical measurements.
-Once I graduate, I hope to attend an engineering school and then work in the aviation industry—or, why not, in aerospace.
-I often visit Ob.i LAB in my free time, and I’m about to start working with three classmates on the creation of an ‘artificial horizon.’
+“I’m currently in my second year of a DUT in Physical Measurements, and once I graduate, I hope to attend an engineering school and then work in the aeronautics field—or, why not, in aerospace.
+I often come to Ob.i LAB in my free time, and I’m about to start working with three classmates on the creation of an ‘artificial horizon.’
 This instrument measures the orientation and pitch of aircraft (cargo planes, airliners, helicopters, or others) and transmits this essential data to pilots.
 Working a few hours a week, we hope to have our prototype ready by the end of the academic year.”

-- 90% of the programs offered are work-study programs
+• 90% of the training programs offered are work-study programs

 ISO 9001 Standard: 4 certified professional licenses

-Since June, the ABF, GASP, GEEB, and MMIC professional degree programs atthe Montpellier-Sète University Institute of Technology have been ISO 9001:2015 certified.
-This recognition by AFNOR attests to the quality, design, implementation, and evaluation of these programs, as well as the work carried out by the institute’s support services (reception, information, communication, and student support).
-“This certification recognizes the exemplary dedication shown by the institute’s administrative staff and teaching teams, who were heavily involved throughout the process leading to the completion of this quality initiative launched nearly six years ago,”notes the institute’s director, Matteo Valenza, who hopes to obtain certification for at least three additional professional bachelor’s degree programs at the IUT in 2019.
+Since June, the ABF, GASP, GEEB, and MMIC professional degree programs atthe Montpellier-Sète University Institute of Technology (IUT) have been ISO 9001:2015 certified.
+This certification by AFNOR recognizes the quality, design, implementation, and evaluation of these programs, as well as the work carried out by the institute’s support services (reception, information, communication, and student support).
+“This certification recognizes the exemplary dedication shown by the institute’s administrative staff and teaching teams, who were heavily involved throughout the process leading to the completion of this quality initiative launched nearly six years ago,”notes the institute’s director, Matteo Valenza, who hopes to obtain certification for at least three other professional bachelor’s degree programs at the IUT in 2019.